EURO GOVT-Spanish vote concerns help German debt creep higher

 BUND OUTLOOK MIXED

-Safe-haven German debt recovered some ground lost last week, when Bunds fell almost a point, on the growing likelihood that lenders would agree a way to pay out much-needed bailout funds to Greece.
+The rise in safe-haven German debt recovered some ground after a fall of almost a point last week based on the growing likelihood that lenders would agree a way to pay out much-needed bailout funds to Greece.

-Belgium's borrowing costs meanwhile fell to new record lows at its final debt auction of the year, as it raised more money to fund 2013 requirements.

-It paid 2.252 percent to sell 10-year bonds, yields on which had neared 6 percent late last year, when Belgium was viewed as a possible candidate for a bailout.

-Euro zone finance ministers and the International Monetary Fund meet on Monday to discuss how to make Greece's towering debt levels more manageable, a necessary condition for the release of the country's latest aid payments.
+Euro zone finance ministers and the International Monetary Fund will meet later to discuss how to make Greece's towering debt levels more manageable, a necessary condition for the release of the country's latest aid payments.

 "Agreement on the next aid tranche will not trigger any strong movement because it is well expected by the market - I don't think this will bear on the Bund any more than it already has," said BNP Paribas strategist Patrick Jacq.